Welcome to the most

 1951-

-March 11, his only child, daughter Pamela, was born in Charlotte, NC
+March 11, his only child, daughter

 Glenn opted to stay closer to home and race.
 Fireball ran only periodically